Universalism and the Latter Day Saint movement: Viewpoints of The Church of Jesus Christ of Latter-day Saints

-The existence of 19th century anti-Universalist arguments and rhetoric in the Book of Mormon has been pointed out as anachronistic by various scholars, including Fawn M. Brodie and Dan Vogel.
+The existence of 19th-century anti-Universalist arguments and rhetoric in the Book of Mormon has been pointed out as anachronistic by various scholars, including Fawn M. Brodie and Dan Vogel.
 Scholars from the Church of Jesus Christ of Latter-day Saints (LDS Church) reject the anachronism.

-LDS Church scholar Terryl Givens argues that because Book of Mormon prophets were shown by Jesus Christ the modern era, and the audience of the Book of Mormon was people in the modern era, that Book of Mormon prophets would have been intimately familiar with anti-Universalist rhetoric and purposefully used it to convince modern day readers.
-In Givens's view, the existence of anti-Universalist rhetoric validates ancient prophets prophetic abilities.
+LDS Church scholar Terryl Givens argues that because Book of Mormon prophets were shown the modern era by Jesus Christ, and the audience of the Book of Mormon was people in the modern era, that Book of Mormon prophets would have been intimately familiar with anti-Universalist rhetoric and purposefully used it to convince modern-day readers.
+In Givens's view, the existence of anti-Universalist rhetoric validates ancient prophets' prophetic abilities.
 Similarly, LDS Church scholar Casey Paul Griffiths wrote, "If Mormon and Moroni saw our day, as they claimed, wouldn't we have expected them to write on topics related not only to us but to those of Joseph Smith's day?
 As one of the burning issues of the day, if the book did not deal with Universalism, it wouldn't be fulfilling its promises."